msikma/cmd-tokenize/readme.md

 //     ...
 ```

 Arguments are split by whitespace, with quoted sections remaining preserved.
-Both Unix and Windows style delimiters (dash and backslash) are supported.
+Both Unix and Windows style delimiters (dash and slash) are supported.

 If you want to process the arguments manually and just need them split up, you can do so using `splitCommand()`.